 Sadly, this does happen to many Canadians.
 Whether it’s an honest mistake or fraud, it can happen to you!
 Check your credit using a free credit monitoring app like Borrowell or Credit Karma.
 If you see anything is suspicious, be sure to contest it through the appropriate channels.
 It may be a hassle, but it’s much less of an annoyance than a tanked credit score that you aren’t even responsible for.

 Hold off on new credit for now

 Remember, every time you apply for credit, it negatively impacts your credit score.
 This may not be an issue for you, but it is worth the second thought.
-Especially in the case of store-credit cards as they often have very high interest rates.
+This is especially true in the case of store credit cards, as they often have very high interest rates.
 Therefore, carrying a balance could hurt your credit score rather than help it!